 Mortgage documents are papers that detail critical transactions that affect your finances.

-It is essential to partner with a certified and approved e-notary who can provide identity proofing, protection against identity theft, and credential analysis.
+It is essential to partner with a certified and approved e-notary or digital asset management company with electronic notary services that can provide identity proofing, protection against identity theft, and credential analysis.

 Such tools are necessary for verifying that the other parties involved in the signing process are genuinely who they claim to be.